mikewells1976/generate-tls-certificates/README.md

     sudo apt-get install openjdk-[VERSION]-jdk
      ```

-#### keytool
+#### Keytool
-1. If you already have OpenJDK installed and just need to ensure keytool is available by running
+1. If you already have OpenJDK installed and just need to ensure Keytool is available by running

     ```bash
     which keytool
      ```

 ### Windows
-#### openssl
+#### OpenSSL
-1. Check if openssl is installed and retrieve it's location.
+1. Check if OpenSSL is installed and retrieve its location by executing the command:
     ```powershell
     Get-Command openssl
     ```
-   If not it can be installed alongside with [Git](https://git-scm.com/downloads).
+   If it is not installed, consider installing it alongside with [Git](https://git-scm.com/downloads).

+#### Keytool
-2. Check if openssl is installed and retrieve it's location.
+1. Check if Keytool is installed and retrieve its location by executing the command:
     ```powershell
     Get-Command keytool
     ```
-    If not it can be installed alongside with [OpenJDK](https://openjdk.org/).
+   If it is not installed, consider installing it alongside with [OpenJDK](https://openjdk.org/).

-#### keytool

 ## Usage
 ### Running `generate-tls-certificates.sh` (Linux/Mac)